Missouri police: Don’t leave grenades ‘just lying around’

 KANSAS CITY, Mo.
 (AP) — Kansas City, Missouri, police are urging people not to leave grenades “just lying around” after the discovery of one led officers to temporarily block off surrounding streets.

+Police say the modified grenade was found Wednesday morning in a pile of belongings that appeared to belong to a homeless person.
+Also in the pile was food, clothing and drug paraphernalia.

-Police said in a tweet that the modified grenade was found Wednesday morning.
-It then was removed to a secure, off-site location so bomb and arson squad members could investigate further.
+The grenade then was removed to a secure, off-site location so bomb and arson squad members could investigate further.
+Police said Friday that is appeared the grenade was live.

+Surveillance cameras were checked but police were unable to track down the grenade’s owner or make any arrests.

-Police say, “It should go without saying, but please don’t leave grenades — even inactive ones — just lying around.”
+Police said in a tweet , “It should go without saying, but please don’t leave grenades — even inactive ones — just lying around.”

 Information from: The Kansas City Star, http://www.kcstar.com